Raisul447/spam-defender-email-blocker/README.md

 ---

 ## ⚙️ Installation
 1. Upload the `spam-defender-email-blocker` directory to the `/wp-content/plugins/` directory.
+2. Alternatively, download the repository as a ZIP file, then go to Dashboard > Plugins > Add Plugin > Upload Plugin > install Now > and Activate Plugin.
-2. Activate the plugin through the **Plugins** menu in WordPress.
+3. Activate the plugin through the **Plugins** menu in WordPress.
-3. Navigate to **Dashboard > Settings > Block Email** and configure your blocked emails/domains.
+4. Navigate to **Dashboard > Settings > Block Email** and configure your blocked emails/domains.

 ---